pfig/archetype-website-static/README.md

     scm:git:git@github.com:pfig/my-website.git

-You need to adjust this in the generated POM, or better yet change the archetype's template POM to use whatever you use for version control (and while you're at it, also do the same in the archetype's POM for SCM and artefact repository, if you don't want to run your own Nexus or Archiva, [here's a post about using GitHub as a Maven artefact repository][3]).
+You need to adjust this in the generated POM, or better yet change the archetype's template POM to use whatever you use for version control (and while you're at it, also do the same in the archetype's POM for SCM and artefact repository; if you don't want to run your own Nexus or Archiva, [here's a post about using GitHub as a Maven artefact repository][3]).

 Enjoy!